ropertUZ/Sim2Real-EndoscopySegmentation/README.md

 # 2. Prerequisites

-# 3. Proposed Pipeline
+# 3. Proposed image translation pipeline

-# 4. How to use
+# 4. How to run

-# 5. Results
+# 5. Fold segmentation annotations and results